 Essential and Expanded Palliative Care Packages for Adults and Children

-The Essential and Expanded Palliative Care Packages for Adults and Children is a result of the Global Access to Palliative Care (GAP) Project anchored at the Usher Institute / University of Edinburgh.
+The Essential and Expanded Palliative Care Packages for Adults and Children are a result of the Global Access to Palliative Care Latin America (GAP - LA) Project anchored at the Usher Institute / University of Edinburgh

 Background